badassiumoxide/Guess-The-Box/README.md

 # Guess The Box
-A simple program where the objective is to guess which box holds the candy after being shuffled between three boxes.
+A candy is shuffled between three boxes and the objective is to choose the right box.